 Automated Machine Learning (AutoML) is a booming subfield of Machine Learning.
 It is a blessing for the non-technical users willing to get their feet wet and hands dirty.
 Many portray the AutoML tools as something that is eventually going to take the place of the data scientists; that they are going to somehow revolutionize the way today’s data analysis pipeline works.

 But the reality is that they are primarily aimed towards statistically less fluent users.
-They can be helpful for the newcomers who would prefer seeing the models at work rather than getting stuck at the mundane stuff.
+They can be helpful for the newcomers who would prefer seeing the models at work rather than getting stuck in the mundane stuff.
 Another use case of the AutoML tools is in making the data scientists and the ML engineers more productive by simplifying the process of coming up with an appropriate model.

 No matter how lucrative AutoML sounds, in theory, there is always some catch to it.
 One of the reasons why many experts despise the idea of using AutoML tools is that they can many times introduce bias into the model.
 Most of the complex models are very hard to interpret.
 This makes the task of identifying when the bias is being introduced or what is causing it to creep into the model even harder.

 As most of the pre and post-processing tasks performed automatically, AutoML introduces a layer of abstraction.
-That being said, these tools offer a plethora of opportunities for the newbies or less proficient personnel.
+That being said, these tools offer a plethora of opportunities for newbies or less proficient personnel.

-The importance of the Automatic Machine Learning
+The importance of the Automated Machine Learning

-Constructing a model based on the numerical data is a long process consisting of multiple steps – often requiring the involvement of multiple domain experts.
+Constructing a model based on numerical data is a long process consisting of multiple steps – often requiring the involvement of multiple domain experts.
 It requires domain knowledge as well as a great deal of mathematical expertise.
 Often this whole process becomes practically intractable for a small-scale organization.

 Even if your organization is able to afford a group of statisticians and data scientists, many other factors can degrade the process.
 Human errors and bias is one reason behind the underperformance of a model.